-- no cost to review their personal information on file and to request corrections/updates, if necessary. - 5.
-INTERNET SEARCH Before applying for a new job, applicants should conduct an Internet search of their own name.
+- 5. INTERNET SEARCH Before applying for a new job, applicants should conduct an Internet search of their own name.
 Many companies conduct informal Internet searches on potential hires, so it is important that applicants are aware of and consistently monitoring the information that can be found on them online.
 If the search returns questionable results, applicants can take the opportunity to try to clean up their online image. - 6.
 CREDIT REPORT While the vast majority of employers do not use credit report information as part of a traditional background check, credit reports are often utilized in employment decisions for financial positions or for jobs in the financial services industry.
-Typically, employers do not look at an applicant's individual credit score; they consider his or her past activity.
+Typically, employers do not look at an applicant's individual credit score; they consider their past activity.
 Credit histories are used to help determine if an applicant can be considered responsible and financially stable.
 A credit report is also helpful to identify any akas, aliases or maiden names on file.